-Climate change is a threat to all of us, yet the Irish Government’s climate policy is weak and unambitious.
-Ireland’s carbon emissions are among the highest per capita in the EU and they continue to rise.
-We’ve taken the Government to court to demand more climate action – our case was heard in January 2019 and judgment will be delivered by the High Court on 19th September.
+Climate breakdown is a threat to all of us, yet the Irish Government’s climate policy is weak and unambitious.
+Ireland’s carbon emissions are among the highest per capita in the EU and they’ve risen massively over the past decades.
+We’ve taken the Government to court to demand more climate action.
+Our case was heard in January 2019 and judgment was delivered by the High Court on 19th September.
 In November 2019 we appealed to the Court of Appeal and at the same time applied for permission to ‘leapfrog’ directly to the Supreme Court.
 We need your support to show the Government that this case is for all of us.

 This legal action taken by Friends of the Irish Environment (FIE) is the first case in Ireland in which citizens are seeking to hold their government accountable for its role in knowingly contributing to dangerous levels of climate change.
 The case was heard in January 2019 and we’re currently awaiting the judgment from the High Court.
 The case seeks to build on FIE’s legal successes, including the recognition in 2017 of an unwritten right to environmental protection in the Irish Constitution.